dancancro/great-big-example-application/README.md

 Then navigate to [http://localhost:4200](http://localhost:4200) in your browser.

+## Service Summary
+To support many different approaches in the one proect, I have needed to introduce more structure than would normally be required.
+In a final implementation, you would probably only use one service implementation and skip the interface.
+* NotesDataService - This is a thin wrapper around the http functions.
+* NotesService - This is a service interface that the component will interact with.
+The following services implement this interface in various ways taking various approaches.

+### Illustrative Implementations
+* NotesServiceLocal - (todo) - Utilises a local object for state and has no interaction with the store or the backend.
+* NotesServiceStoreOnly - (todo) - Utilises an @ngrx/store for state management.
+Has no interaction with the backend.

+### Production Ready Implementations
+* NotesServiceHttpOnly - (todo) - 'Old School' or 'Angular 1.0 style' implentation using only the http backend and local state mirroring a controller.
+* NotesServiceServerFirstOnAdd - (complete) - A practical and robust implementation usable in most 'real world' appliations where the server is the source of uniqueness.
+* NotesServiceStoreFirstOnAddClientId - (w.i.p) - A practical and robust implementation using client generated uuid's
+* NotesServiceStoreFirstOnAddServerId - (todo) - A complex implementation usable when your application is add-intensive but constrained to using server generated id's.

 ## Adding Items
 I did a lot of thinking about the best way to Add items and tried a lot of approaches.
 Note that I avoided bringing in libraries like @ngrx/effects because I wanted to get the logic straight in my head first.